pnp/blog/content/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 authentication options when connecting to services with PnP PowerShell, such as interactive login, because it cannot display a pop-up window.

-{{< image alt="Azure Shell - doesn\'t support interactive login" src="images/blog/getting-started-with-azure-shell-and-pnp-powershell-with/PnP PowerShell - cannot use Azure Shell.png" >}}
+{{< image alt="Azure Shell - doesn't support interactive login" src="images/blog/getting-started-with-azure-shell-and-pnp-powershell-with/PnP PowerShell - cannot use Azure Shell.png" >}}

 The `-PnPManagementShell` parameter is an option; this uses the device login method BUT will require you to navigate to another site/page to